 The following are the steps to use the erection oil safely:

-You should never apply essential oils directly to your skin.
+Proper dilution: You should never apply essential oils directly to your skin.
 You can mix them with carrier oils such as coconut, almond, or jojoba.
-You can mix 2-3 drops of essential oil per tablespoon of carrier oil.
+You can also mix 2-3 drops of essential oil per tablespoon of carrier oil.

 Before applying the diluted oil to larger areas of skin, you can apply a small amount to your forearm and wait 24 hours.
 If you develop redness, itching, or burning, avoid using the oil further.

-You can apply diluted oil to pulse points such as wrists.
+- You can apply it to pulse points such as wrists.

-You can use 30-60 minutes before intimate activities.
+You can also use it 30-60 minutes before intimate activities.
 It gives them time to work on their stress and anxiety levels.

 Safety Considerations